 For most renewable energy project activities, PEy = 0.
-However, for following categories of projects, project emissions needs to be estimated:

-(I) Geothermal project activities, project participants shall account the following emission sources5, where applicable:
+However, for geothermal project activities, project participants shall account the following emission sources4, where applicable:

 - (a) Fugitive emissions of carbon dioxide and methane due to release of non-condensable gases from produced steam; and - (b) Carbon dioxide emissions resulting from combustion of fossil fuels related to the operation of the geothermal power plant.